edskate/Treinamento12-01-2022/README.md

 # Treinamento12-01-2022

 - we can create a lot of text<!--podemos criar muito text--->

--Box-shadow creations and more<!--vriaço~es de texto e muito mais -->
+-Box-shadow creations and more<!--variaçôes de texto e muito mais -->
--

 -We create paragraphs and spaces with color<!--criamos paragrafos e espaços com cores-->

 -Borders with colors and sizes<!--bordas com cores e tamanhos-->